JeffersonLab/SRO-RTDP/rtdp/cuda/gpu_proxy/cylc/README.md

    - Check if all required modules are loaded
    - Verify that the Docker image exists
    - Ensure you have sufficient permissions on the cluster
+   - Check if the SIF file is in the correct location (`sifs/gpu-proxy.sif`)

 2. If the GPU proxy fails:
    - Check GPU availability